jonathan-markland/MissionII/ReadMe.md

 A retro 1980s style computer game.

-Navigate the maze of levels inside the fortress, and retrieve the treasured items, taking them to the safe.
+Navigate the maze of levels inside the fortress, and retrieve the treasured items, then find the level exit.

 Avoid electrocution by touching walls, or the various kinds of sentry droids, and avoid getting shot!